Hodapp87/mimic3_phenotyping/README.md

   such as average warped time-series length.
 - I don't know of any good way to make Spark overwrite RDD files when I use `saveAsObjectFile`.
+- Messages like this still occur; they might not be problematic but should be looked at:

+    WARN netlib.LAPACK: Failed to load implementation from: com.github.fommil.netlib.NativeSystemLAPACK WARN netlib.LAPACK: Failed to load implementation from: com.github.fommil.netlib.NativeRefLAPACK WARN netlib.BLAS: Failed to load implementation from: com.github.fommil.netlib.NativeSystemBLAS WARN netlib.BLAS: Failed to load implementation from: com.github.fommil.netlib.NativeRefBLAS

 ### Python code
 - The code on occasion will segfault, and I have not yet been able to